iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

   For this setup, you should **set this to Voltage mode**.

-* **Motor Direction**: Determines which direction the motor considers to be the positive direction.
-When in 2D mode, throttle commands make the motor spin in the positive direction, so this will determine which direction the motor will spin in for this setup.
-The 2D/3D part of this setting should match what you have set in the "FC 2D/3D Mode" parameter. **Set this to 2D Counter Clockwise**.
+* **Motor Direction**: This sets what direction the motor considers to be the positive direction for throttle commands from a flight controller.
+  So in 2D mode, like we are for this example, the motor will always spin this way on a throttle command.
+The use of 2D or 3D should match the "FC 2D/3D Mode" parameter, which defaults to 2D. **Set this to 2D Counter Clockwise**.

 Any other parameters in this tab can be safely left at their default values.